 Students inquiring about veteran programs and policies as well as activities that facilitate the transition from military to the campus and Boone community should be referred to the Coordinator of Student Veteran Services.

-Students should consult with the Registrar’s Office for more information on officially withdrawing from the university.
-If you decide not to return to Appalachian for the following term, please notify the Registrar’s Office by completing the Discontinuation of Enrollment Form through your AppalNet account.
+Students should consult with the Registrar’s Office for more information on officially withdrawing from the university if you decide not to return to Appalachian State University.

 Topics to Discuss